 - Safety.
 In planning for these fun activities, you’ll want to be sure that you take steps to maximize the fun while not jeopardizing your safety and that of your dog.
 Since you’ll be moving at speed and at times dodging obstacles, your dog will need sufficient discipline and training to be kept under full control.
 It would be desirable for your dog to have Obedience Training before undertaking these activities.

 - Location Considerations.
 You’ll need to give some thought to location.
 This may involve checking out whatever restrictions there may be at the local park.
 A bicycling path may work well, but again factors to consider ahead of time are local regulations, and your dog’s level of skill and training.
 Consider honing your skills and your dogs in an out-of-the-way place where initially you don’t need to contend with a lot of traffic, human or animal.
 As you get comfortable you can begin to do your workout in busier locations.

 Some products worth checking out are the carts made by Sacco USA.
-They are high quality, and made with lightweight materials and they have an efficient breaking system.
+They are high quality and made with lightweight materials and they have an efficient braking system.